 Our climate-carbon cycle model is sufficiently simple that the strengths of its feedbacks can be estimated analytically.
 Such computations are useful since the resulting symbolic expressions can be used to identify how parameters of interest affect feedback strengths and model dynamics.
-In this section we introduce definitions of feedback strengths, calculate climate-carbon cycle feedbacks analytically and numerically, and estimate feedback nonlinearities.
+In this section we introduce definitions of feedback strengths, cal Table 1.
+Model parameters.